eclipse-hawkbit/hawkbit/docs/content/apis/dmf_api.md

         "exampleKey1" : "exampleValue1",
         "exampleKey2" : "exampleValue2"
     },
+    "name": "String",
     "mode": "String"
 }
 ```

+The "name" property specifies the name of the thing.
+This property is optional. <br />
 The "mode" property specifies the update mode that should be applied.
 This property is optional.
 Possible [mode](https://github.com/eclipse/hawkbit/tree/master/hawkbit-dmf/hawkbit-dmf-api/src/main/java/org/eclipse/hawkbit/dmf/json/model/DmfUpdateMode.java) values:

 Value           | Description